zahoorwang/fastify-plugin-gracely/README.md

 ## Features

+- **Automatic Runtime Detection**: Automatically identifies `local`, `container`, and `kubernetes` environments.
 - **Graceful Shutdown**: Listens for process signals (like `SIGTERM`), allowing active connections to complete before safely terminating the server.
-- **Automatic Runtime Detection**: Automatically identifies `local`, `container`, and `kubernetes` environments.
 - **Kubernetes Support**: Automatically registers Liveness (`/live`) and Readiness (`/ready`) HTTP probes when running in a K8s cluster.
+- **Status Decorator**: Exposes the runtime environment and readiness status via `fastify.gracely` and `request.gracely` for easy access in handlers.
 - **Lifecycle Hooks**: Provides `ready`, `close`, and the asynchronous `closing` hook for custom cleanup logic.
-- **Status Decorator**: Exposes the runtime environment and readiness status via `fastify.gracely` and `request.gracely`.

 ## Install